NCAR/DART/docs/pages/Getting_Started.md

 Go to https://github.com/NCAR/DART, click "Clone or download", and click "Download ZIP" to download the latest release of DART.
-Alternately, to view the history of the code, you can "clone" the DART repo.
-Be aware that while the ZIP file is approximately 300 Mb, the full DART history from a clone adds approximately another 450 Mb.
-We therefore recommend that users who are not interested in the version control history download the ZIP file.
+Alternately, to view the version control history of the code, you can "clone" the DART repo.

 :exclamation: *IMPORTANT*: If you are interested in contributing to DART, when you are ready you will need to follow a different workflow to obtain the code in